-- 1. No building in which the use is nonconforming in any substantial part, shall be structurally altered without securing a Use Permit approval.
-As a condition of Use Permit approval, the Zoning and Design Review Board in all RS and RM designations, and the Town Council in all other designations may require that the building from then on maintain a conforming use; - 2.
-A nonconforming building may be enlarged or extended only upon approval of a Use Permit.
-The ZDRB or Town Council may require, as a condition of this approval, that the building maintain a conforming use from then on; - 3.
-A nonconforming building may be enlarged or extended only when such addition or alteration complies with all applicable provisions of Title 17. - 43.
-No building partially occupied by a nonconforming use shall be altered in such a way as to permit the enlargement or expansion of the space occupied by the nonconforming use; - 54.
-No legal nonconforming use may be enlarged or extended in such a way as to occupy any land beyond the boundaries of the lot as it existed at the effective date of the ordinance codified in Title 17, or to displace any conforming use in the same building or on the same parcel; - 65.
-Any legal nonconforming building which has been destroyed by fire or other calamity may be reconstructed or reestablished again as existed prior to destruction within one year upon approval of a Use Permit, as long as the reconstructed or reestablished building complies with the yard or setback requirements.
+1. No building in which the use is nonconforming in any substantial part, shall be structurally altered without securing a Use Permit approval.
+As a condition of Use Permit approval, the Town Council may require that the building from then on maintain a conforming use;

+2. A nonconforming building may be enlarged or extended only upon approval of a Use Permit.
+The Town Council may require, as a condition of this approval, that the building maintain a conforming use from then on;

+3. A nonconforming building may be enlarged or extended only when such addition or alteration complies with all applicable provisions of Title 17;

+4. No building partially occupied by a nonconforming use shall be altered in such a way as to permit the enlargement or expansion of the space occupied by the nonconforming use;

+5. No legal nonconforming use may be enlarged or extended in such a way as to occupy any land beyond the boundaries of the lot as it existed at the effective date of the ordinance codified in Title 17, or to displace any conforming use in the same building or on the same parcel; and

+6. Any legal nonconforming building which has been destroyed by fire or other calamity may be reconstructed or reestablished as existed prior to destruction within one year.
 This one-year period may be extended by the Town Council with good cause.